williscr/Price-Prediction-Linear-Regression-Model/README.md

 I was interested in answering the questions :

-1) Which features of the seatle dataset provide the most information for predicting the price ?
+1) Which features of the seatle dataset are most useful in predicting the price ?

 2) Can we train a classifier to predict the price ?

 3) What neighbourhood in seattle is the cheapest to rent a listing ?

-This will help me understand, the listings data , gain hands on experience using real messy data to practice my data science skills.
+This will help me understand, the listings data and gain hands on experience using real messy data to practice my data science skills.

 ***File Descriptions***